raomin/ESPAltherma/README.md

 ### Step 1: Uploading the firmware

 1. Download the repository folder and open it in PlatformIO
-2. Edit the file `src/setup.h` as follow:
+2. Edit the file `src/setup.h` as follows:
     - enter your wifi and mqtt settings
     - uncomment the `#include` line corresponding to your heat pump.
-Eg
+E.g.

     ```c++
     ...